-How to AirPlay to Apple TV on iPhone, iPad, and Mac
+Here's how to send video to your Apple TV through AirPlay

-AirPlay lets you stream video and mirror your display from iPhone, iPad, or Mac to Apple TV.
-It also lets you stream audio to Apple TV and any compatible speakers, including those connected to an AirPort Express router.
-If you're on the same Wi-Fi network, AirPlay simply connects and starts streaming.
+AirPlay lets you stream video and mirror your display from the best iPhone, iPad, or Mac to Apple TV.
+It also enables you to stream audio to Apple TV and any compatible speakers, including those connected to an AirPort Express router.
+If you're on the same Wi-Fi network, AirPlay connects and starts streaming.
 If you're not on the same network, AirPlay can use point-to-point Wi-Fi to stream.
-That makes AirPlay great for entertainment, education, and enterprise — just tap a button, choose a target, and watch your show or run your presentation.
+That makes AirPlay great for entertainment, education, and enterprise — tap a button, choose a target, and watch your show or run your presentation.

+Here's how to AirPlay to Apple TV from your iOS 15/iPadOS 15 or macOS Monterey device:

-How to AirPlay video from your iPhone or iPad
+AirPlay to Apple TV: How to AirPlay video from your iPhone or iPad

 You can AirPlay any video simply by mirroring your screen.
 Some video players, like YouTube, will even let you AirPlay right from the video pane (there'll be an AirPlay button on the bottom right of the video window when you tap it).

-- Swipe up from the bottom bezel onto the screen to bring up Control Center.
+- Swipe down from the top right corner of the screen to bring up Control Center.

 - Tap Screen Mirroring.

-Tap the device you'd like to AirPlay to.
+Choose the device you'd like to AirPlay to.

 If you're not on the same Wi-Fi network as the Apple TV you're targeting — for example, if you're at a meeting — the Apple TV will display a code and require you to enter it on your iPhone or iPad before streaming over point-to-point Wi-Fi.

-How to stop AirPlay video on your iPhone and iPad
+AirPlay to Apple TV: How to stop AirPlay video on your iPhone and iPad

 When you want to stop AirPlay, it's just as easy.

-- Swipe up from the bottom bezel onto the screen to bring up Control Center.
+- Swipe down from the top right corner of the screen to bring up Control Center.

-- Tap the device name that you're AirPlaying to.
-The device name takes the place of "Screen Mirroring" in Control Center.
+- Tap the device name for AirPlaying.
+The device name takes the place of "Screen Mirroring" in the Control Center.

-Tap Stop Mirroring.
+Select Stop Mirroring.

-How to AirPlay audio from your iPhone or iPad
+AirPlay to Apple TV: How to AirPlay audio from your iPhone or iPad

-Just like with video, some audio apps will build in their own AirPlay button.
-Whether they do or not, you can always AirPlay your audio from the new Now Playing card in Control Center, and send it to any Apple TV, AirPort Express-connected speakers, or any speakers with AirPlay built-in.
+Just like with video, some audio apps have a built-in AirPlay button.
+Whether they do or not, you can always AirPlay your audio from the Now Playing card in Control Center and send it to any Apple TV, AirPort Express-connected speakers, or any speakers with AirPlay built-in.

-- Swipe up from the bottom bezel onto the screen to bring up Control Center.
+- Swipe down from the top right corner of the screen to bring up Control Center.

-- Tap the AirPlay button on the Now Playing Widget.
+- Tap the AirPlay button on the Now Playing widget.

-Tap the device you'd like to AirPlay to.
+Choose the device you'd like to AirPlay to.

-How to stop AirPlay audio from your iPhone or iPad
+AirPlay to Apple TV: How to stop AirPlay audio from your iPhone or iPad

 If you're done with your audio on AirPlay, you can quickly bring it right back to your iPhone or iPad.

-- Swipe up from the bottom bezel onto the screen to bring up Control Center.
+- Swipe down from the top right corner of the screen to bring up Control Center.

-- Tap the AirPlay button on the Now Playing Widget.
+- Tap the AirPlay button on the Now Playing widget.

-Tap your iPhone in the device list.
+Select your iPhone (or iPad) in the device list.

-How to AirPlay Mirror from your Mac
+AirPlay to Apple TV: How to AirPlay Mirror from your Mac

 Before you can mirror your Mac using AirPlay, you need to make sure all your devices are compatible.
 To use AirPlay Mirroring between devices on the same Wi-Fi network, you need: